deviserplatform/docs/guide/pages/index.md

-# Pages
+# Page
-Page is a basic building block of the Deviser Platform where it can host a [Deviser Admin](../deviser-admin/index.md) UI model or [Modules](../extensions/modules.md) and [Contents](../extensions/contents.md).
+Page is a basic building block of the Deviser Platform where it can host a UI model of the [Deviser Admin](../deviser-admin/index.md) or view of the [Modules](../extensions/modules.md) and [Contents](../extensions/contents.md).
 A page can be clasified into three types:

 1. Admin
 2. Standard